wundergraph/router-examples/README.md

 **Update to the latest version:**

+You can upgrade the router in each example directory by following the instructions below.

 1. Get the commit SHA from [releases page](https://github.com/wundergraph/cosmo/releases?q=router%40&expanded=false)
 2. Navigate to your router directory (where `go.mod` exists)
 3. Update dependencies: